MisterMunchkin/blog-robin-dalmy/blog/2022-07-19-pagespeed-optimization.md

 ```

 ## SVG
-As much as possible, it's always better to just serve SVGs, They resize on their own and they aren't heavy.
-If ever you have graphics for your website, serve them in SVGs instead
+As much as possible, it's always better to serve SVGs, They resize on their own and they aren't heavy like JPEGs, PNGs or...
+GIFs 🤮.
+If ever you have graphics for your website, serve them as SVGs instead.

 ## `<picture>` element
 You can also serve your images in html inside a [Mozilla picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture).